jedi-academy/learn-4711/data/labs/lab01.md

 ##Lab Preparation

-Three tutorials have been provided, to setup your development environment.
+Two tutorials have been provided, to setup your development environment.
 Please make sure you have completed them, if needed, before starting the lab proper.

 - [Tutorial 1](/show/tutorial/setup01) XAMPP Installation - if you do not have a web server installed
 - [Tutorial 2](/show/tutorial/setup02) Virtual Hosting Setup - if you don't have virtual hosting setup

-- [Tutorial 3](/show/tutorial/setup03) PHP Crash Course - if you are really nervous about PHP
+Note: if you are feeling really uncomfortable about working in PHP, there is a document in the reference section of the organizer, comparing PHP and Java.

 #On to the Lab Itself!